StarArawn/kayak_ui/kayak_book/src/widgets/state.md

 # State

 One of the great things about Kayak UI is that it's *reactive*.
-This is different from immediate mode and event-driven GUIs in that updating a widget's state *automatically* re-renders the widget— without having to redraw the entire interface every frame.
+This is different from immediate mode and event-driven GUIs in that updating a widget's state *automatically* re-renders the widget— without having to rebuild the widget tree.

 But what is state?
 And what makes it different from props or other data?